 Post-Prostatectomy Rehabilitation Protocol

-Pelvic floor rehabilitation, ideally started before procedure, intensifies from catheter removal.
-Studies show that 70% of operated patients present transient incontinence significantly improving with rehabilitation.
+Pelvic floor rehabilitation — ideally started before surgery — intensifies from the moment the catheter is removed.
+Studies show that 70% of men experience transient post-operative incontinence that improves significantly with structured rehabilitation.

-Standard protocol comprises 2-3 weekly sessions for 3 months with specialized physical therapist.
-Kegel exercises constitute base: 3 sets of 10 contractions held 5-10 seconds, 3 times daily.
-Progression is individualized according to initial muscle strength.
+A standard protocol includes 2–3 sessions per week for 3 months with a specialized physical therapist.
+Kegel exercises form the foundation: 3 sets of 10 contractions held for 5–10 seconds, performed 3 times daily.
+Progression is individualized based on initial muscle strength.

 Specific Exercises to Practice

-Perineal locking before effort: contract before coughing, sneezing, standing.
-This anticipation becomes automatic with practice.
-Quick contractions (1 second) x20 improve sphincter reactivity.
+Perineal bracing before effort: contract the pelvic floor before coughing, sneezing, or standing up.
+With repetition, this becomes an automatic reflex.
+Quick contractions (one second each), repeated 20 times, improve sphincter reactivity.

-Functional exercises integrate contraction into daily movements: contract climbing stairs, standing from chair, lifting object.
-Glute bridge with perineal contraction strengthens entire pelvic floor.
+Functional exercises integrate contraction into everyday movements: contract while climbing stairs, rising from a chair, or lifting an object.
+A glute bridge combined with a pelvic floor contraction strengthens the entire pelvic region.

-Coordinated breathing optimizes effectiveness: exhale contracting, inhale releasing.
-This synchronization improves contraction strength by 30%.
+Coordinated breathing improves results: exhale while contracting, inhale while releasing.
+This synchronization can increase contraction strength by up to 30%.

 Medical Follow-up Importance

-Regular urological follow-up is crucial.
-Consultations at 1, 3, 6, and 12 months post-operative allow evaluating recovery and adapting strategy.
-Protection weighing test objectifies progress.
-ICIQ score evaluates quality of life impact.
+Regular urological follow-up is essential.
+Appointments at 1, 3, 6, and 12 months post-surgery allow your care team to assess recovery and refine the treatment plan.
+A pad-weighing test objectively tracks progress, while the ICIQ score measures quality-of-life impact.

-If incontinence persists after 6-12 months well-conducted rehabilitation, complementary examinations guide toward other solutions: urodynamic assessment to analyze bladder function, cystoscopy if anastomotic stenosis suspected, ultrasound to measure post-void residual.
+If incontinence persists after 6–12 months of consistent rehabilitation, further evaluation guides next steps: urodynamic testing to analyze bladder and sphincter function, cystoscopy if anastomotic narrowing is suspected, and ultrasound to measure post-void residual urine.

 Complementary Solutions and Appropriate Incontinence Clothing